bitfocus/companion-module-sgl-dct/companion/HELP.md

 # SGL DCT

-This module will allow you to control ATOMOne SGL DCT Slow Motion cameras.
+This module will allow you to control SGL DCT Slow Motion cameras.

 ## Configuration Options: